blueglyph/lexigram/doc/gram.md

 ## Base Grammar Transformations

-Lexigram accepts non-LL(1) grammars if it's able to transforme them to LL(1).
+Lexigram accepts non-LL(1) grammars if it's able to transform them into LL(1).
 It tries to provide some degree of transparency, but some patterns require specific listener calls.

 The transformations done by Lexigram are:
 * `?` operator: `a -> X?` becomes `X | ε`